plone/guillotina/docs/source/installation/configuration.md

 ## Miscellaneous settings

-  - port(number): Port to bind to. `defaults to 8080`
+  - port (number): Port to bind to. `defaults to 8080`
-  - access_log_format(string): Customize access log format for aiohttp. `defaults to None`
+  - access_log_format (string): Customize access log format for aiohttp. `defaults to None`
-  - store_json(boolean): Serialize object into json field in database. `defaults to true`
+  - store_json (boolean): Serialize object into json field in database. `defaults to true`
-  - host(string): Where to host the server. `defaults to "0.0.0.0"`
+  - host (string): Where to host the server. `defaults to "0.0.0.0"`
-  - port(number): Port to bind to. `defaults to 8080`
+  - port (number): Port to bind to. `defaults to 8080`
-  - conflict_retry_attempts(number): Number of times to retry database conflict errors. `defaults to 3`
+  - conflict_retry_attempts (number): Number of times to retry database conflict errors. `defaults to 3`
-  - cloud_storage(string): Dotted path to cloud storage field type. `defaults to "guillotina.interfaces.IDBFileField"`
+  - cloud_storage (string): Dotted path to cloud storage field type. `defaults to "guillotina.interfaces.IDBFileField"`

-## transaction strategy
+## Transaction strategy

-Guillotina provides a few different modes to operate in to customize the level of performance vs consistency.
+Guillotina provides a few different modes to operate in to customize the level of performance versus consistency.
 The setting used for this is `transaction_strategy` which defaults to `resolve`.

-Even though we have different transaction strategies that provide different voting algorithms to decide if it's a safe write, all writes STILL make sure that the object committed to matches the transaction it was retrieved with.
+Even though we have different transaction strategies that provide different voting algorithms to decide if it's a safe write, all write operations STILL make sure that the object committed matches the transaction it was retrieved with.
 If not, a conflict error is detected and the request is retried.
-So even if you choose the transaction strategy with no database transactions, there is still a level of consistency in that you know you aren't modifying an object that isn't consistent with when it was retrieved from the database.
+So even if you choose the transaction strategy with no database transactions, there is still a level of consistency so that you know you will only modify an object that is consistent with the one retrieved from the database.

 Example configuration: